WilliamWang1721/LLMs-Code/docs/cli/configuration.md

   - **Example:** `"toolCallCommand": "bin/call_tool"`

 - **`mcpServers`** (object):
   - **Description:** Configures connections to one or more Model-Context Protocol (MCP) servers for discovering and using custom tools.
-Gemini CLI attempts to connect to each configured MCP server to discover available tools.
+LLMs Code attempts to connect to each configured MCP server to discover available tools.
 If multiple MCP servers expose a tool with the same name, the tool names will be prefixed with the server alias you defined in the configuration (e.g., `serverAlias__actualToolName`) to avoid conflicts.
 Note that the system might strip certain schema properties from MCP tool definitions for compatibility.
   - **Default:** Empty
   - **Properties:**
     - **`<SERVER_NAME>`** (object): The server parameters for the named server.